44th and Parkside Ballpark: Philadelphia Stars Baseball

 The ballpark hosted Game 2, 6, and 7 of the 1935 Negro National League Championship Series, which matched the Pittsburgh Crawfords against the New York Cubans that saw the Crawfords overcome a 3-1 series deficit to win the league pennant.

 In 1936, the Stars moved to 44th and Parkside Ballpark where they played the majority of their home games through 1947 when they lost their lease.

 The ballpark was owned by the Pennsylvania Railroad and Stars co-owner Eddie Gottlieb leased it from the Railroad for the club.
 The Stars played their home games at the ballpark with the exception of Monday nights when the Stars would play in North Philadelphia at Shibe Park, home of the Philadelphia Athletics and starting in 1938, the Philadelphia Phillies.

 Biographer Mark Ribowsky documented that Pittsburgh Crawfords catcher Josh Gibson hit a long home run in a game against the Stars early in the 1936 season that flew out of the ballpark.

-The ballpark was home to another famous incident, in which Satchel Paige was working on a perfect game through eight innings.
+The ballpark was home to another famous incident, in which Satchel Paige was working on a perfect game through eight innings pitching for the Stars in a non-league exhibition game.
 In the ninth, after three intentional walks, Paige was so sure of himself that he told his seven fielders to lie down on the field.
-Paige struck out the side on nine pitches.
+Paige then struck out the side on nine pitches.

 Negro World Series games were often played at neutral game-sites to attract larger crowds.
 The Cleveland Buckeyes beat the Homestead Grays in game 4 of the 1945 Series at 44th and Parkside.
 Game 3 of the 1947 Series was also played at the Park in which the Buckeyes faced the New York Cubans.

 The ballpark remained sturdy despite a woman named Miss Hattie Williams chopping wood from the grandstand with a hatchet to heat the washtub where she cooked the hot dogs for her concession stand behind home plate.

 Stars player Stanley Glenn recalled the smoke and soot from the coal-powered locomotives in the train yard behind the right field forcing the Stars to stop games until the smoke cleared.
 The field was rarely manicured and the grass growing high.